alphagov/paas-community/README.md

 [sentry](sentry) shows you how to run the Sentry exception monitoring tool on GOV.UK PaaS.

+[alertmanager](alertmanager) shows you how to run the Alertmanager alert management and routing tool for Prometheus on GOV.UK PaaS.

 ## Contributing

 If you discover any errors, or if you have an open source tool which you run on